cloud66/help-old/_posts/managing-your-stack/server-deletion.md

 You need to go to the stack information page and select `Remove physical servers when a cloud66 server is deleted?`.
 After that if you delete a server, load balancer, or even a whole stack, related objects in cloud will be deleted as well.

-Cloud66 create different objects depending on which cloud provider your use, so the delete process will clean different objects too.
-On the other hand (for some clouds) cloud66 configures couple of items at account level (as an example cloud66 create a key at account level for _packet_ cloud).
+Cloud66 creates different objects depending on which cloud provider your use, most of which will be deleted process.
+Additionally, for some clouds, cloud66 configures some items at the account level, such as the SSH key for the _Packet_ cloud.
 These items will not be deleted after stack deletion and you should clear them manually if you don't need them for other stacks anymore.

-Here is the list of items(Deleting/Not Deleting) based on clouds :
+Here is the list of items(Deleted/Not Deleted) depending on the cloud:

 ###AWS
-`Deleting :` Instances, Load Balancers, Security Groups, Key Pairs
+`Deleted:` Instances, Load Balancers, Security Groups, Key Pairs

 ###Rackspace
-`Deleting:`  Servers, Load Balancers, Block storage volumes
+`Deleted:`  Servers, Load Balancers, Block storage volumes

 ###Digitalocean
-`Deleting:` Servers, SSH Keys
+`Deleted:` Servers, SSH Keys

 ###GCE
-`Deleting:` VM Instances, Disks, Forwarding Rules, Target Pools
+`Deleted:` VM Instances, Disks, Forwarding Rules, Target Pools

-`Not Deleting:` Firewall Rules
+`Not Deleted:` Firewall Rules

 ###Linode
-`Deleting:` Servers, NodeBalancers
+`Deleted:` Servers, NodeBalancers

 ###Vexxhost
-`Deleting:` Servers, Security Groups, Keypaires
+`Deleted:` Servers, Security Groups, Keypaires

-`Not Deleting:` Networks, Subnets, Routers
+`Not Deleted:` Networks, Subnets, Routers

 ###CloudA
-`Deleting:` Servers, Load Balancers, Security Groups, Keypaires, Public IPs
+`Deleted:` Servers, Load Balancers, Security Groups, Keypaires, Public IPs

-`Not Deleting:` Networks, Subnets, Routers
+`Not Deleted:` Networks, Subnets, Routers

 ###Azure
-`Deleting:` Virtual Machines, Cloud Services, Storage, Traffic Manager
+`Deleted:` Virtual Machines, Cloud Services, Storage, Traffic Manager

-`Not Deleting:` Networks
+`Not Deleted:` Networks

 ###Packet
-`Deleting:` Devices, Projects
+`Deleted:` Devices, Projects

-`Not Deleting:` SSH Keys
+`Not Deleted:` SSH Keys